BenACooper/M9-NodeJS-Challenge/README.md

-  # Employee Tracker
+  # PWA Text Editor

   ## Description
-  This is a command-line tool used to view and manage departments, roles and employees within a company.
-It can used to look up, add or alter employee data.
+  This is a progressive web applicatoin text editor that runs in the browser.
+Its purpose is to create and save code snippets that can be accessed with or without an internet connection.
+It features multiple data persistence techniques in case one of them is not supported by the browser.
+It is also capable of functioning offline.

   ## Table of Contents